Lumberjack World Championship: 60-foot speed climb

 Competitor scales a 60 ft cedar spar pole and returns to the ground.
 Contestants perform on twin spar poles and they must climb within 240 degrees of the sparring pole, as marked.
 Event is strictly against time and begins when the signal "go" is given and ends when the contestant touches the ground after climbing to the 60-foot mark.
 At the starting signal, contestants must have one foot on the ground and the other foot below the orange line as marked on the sparring pole.
 The contestant must touch the pole every 15 feet on the descent.
 The two climbers use spurred climbers and steel-core climbing ropes to scale the spar poles.
 Only traditional spurs are allowed.

+Caleb Graves climbed the 60 feet in 13.56 seconds to take first, Dakota Robarge came in seconds at 14.43 seconds, and Deven Blair placed third at 14.73.
 Brian Bartow of Grants Pass, Oregon holds the world record of 12.28 seconds, set in 2012.

 90-foot speed climb

 Contestant scales a 90 ft cedar spar pole and returns to the ground against time.
 Contestants compete on twin spar poles.
 Contestant must climb within the front 240 degrees of the sparring pole, as marked.
 Timing begins on the signal "go" and ends when the contestant touches the ground after ringing one of the two bells on top of the spar pole.
 At the starting signal, contestants must have one foot on the ground and the other foot below the orange line as marked on the sparring pole.
 On the descent climbers are required to touch inside each section.
 Contestants use spurred climbers and steel-core climbing ropes to scale the spar poles.

-In this climb, Stirling Hart of Vancouver, Canada holds the world record with a time of 18.30, set in 2013.
+Caleb Graves again placed first in this 90 foot climb with a time of 21.48 seconds, with Chet Isaacson second, and Cameron Pilgreen third.
+In the 90 foot climb, Stirling Hart of Vancouver, Canada holds the world record with a time of 18.30, set in 2013.